 Trade Precious Metals online with Saxo Bank

-Spot Gold and Silver can be traded versus US Dollar, Euro, Japanese Yen, Australian Dollar and Hong Kong Dollar.
-In addition, Gold can be traded against the Ruble.
+Spot Gold and Silver can among others be traded versus US Dollar, Euro, Japanese Yen, Australian Dollar and Hong Kong Dollar.
 Platinum and Palladium both trade against the US Dollar.

 Consider the power of precious metals trading to: